sarablom/React-Typescript-Starter-Test/README.md

 ## Get started
   - Make sure to setup a .env file with the information from .example.env.
+  - Run `yarn install` to install all node_modules.
+  - **Do not used npm, we don't want to mix yarn.lock and package-lock.json**
   - Run `yarn start` to run the application.
   - Run `yarn start-db` to start the json server.
   - Run `yarn db-refresh` to refresh db.json.